 To use our API, every developer must clearly outline their use case and have it approved by Cohere through our application process.
-The application requires thoroughly understanding of our models and their limitations, which will be updated as the models improve.
+The application requires thoroughly understanding our models and their limitations, which will change as the models improve.
 Beyond these Usage Guidelines, you should refer to the Generation and Representation model cards for detailed information about each model.

 By understanding the language models that power our API endpoints, being aware of their limitations, and documenting your development practices, you can do great things with the Cohere Platform.